 I think that the paper does a pretty good job in evaluating its propositions on real world subjects.
 However, I believe that the employed subjects, tests and models should be available in the companion website of the paper.
 This will enable replication and will help researchers validate their CT approaches on these subjects.
 Additionally, the manual identification of the MFS introduces a validity threat, which can be reduced by making these data available.

-Response: As suggested, we posted the subjects (with the setups) on line.
+Response: As suggested, we made the subjects (with the setups) available onine.
 See : for more details.

 Comment 10: